-- Shared memory: All the threads in an SM share this memory, and use it to communicate among themselves, just as is the case with threads in CPUs.
-Access is very fast, as this memory is on-chip.
-It is declared inside the kernel, or in the kernel call (details below). - On the other hand, shared memory is small, currently 16K bytes per SM, and the data stored in it are valid only for the life of the currently-executing kernel.
-Also, shared memory cannot be accessed by the host. - Global memory: This is shared by all the threads in an entire application, and is persistent across kernel calls, throughout the life of the application, i.e. until the program running on the host exits.
+• Shared memory: This memory is partitioned among all blocks in an SM.
+All threads in a block have access to this block's portion of the shared memory on that SM (but not access to the shared memory of other blocks).
+Access is very fast, both in terms of latency and bandwidth, as this memory is on-chip.
+It is declared inside the kernel, or in the kernel call (details below).

+On the other hand, shared memory is small, 16K bytes per SM on the lower models, and the data stored in it are valid only for the life of the currently-executing kernel.
+Also, shared memory cannot be accessed by the host.
+Note that the term shared only refers to the fact that it is shared among threads in the same block.

+• Global memory: This is shared by all the threads in an entire application, and is persistent across kernel calls, throughout the life of the application, i.e. until the program running on the host exits.
 It is usually much larger than shared memory.
 It is accessible from the host.
-Pointers to global memory can (but do not have to) be declared outside the kernel. - On the other hand, global memory is off-chip and very slow, taking hundreds of clock cycles per access instead of just a few.
-As noted earlier, this can be ameliorated by exploiting latency hiding; we will elaborate on this in Section 5.3.3.2.
+Pointers to global memory can (but do not have to) be declared outside the kernel.

+On the other hand, global memory is off-chip and very slow, taking hundreds of clock cycles per access instead of just a few.
+As noted earlier, this can be ameliorated by exploiting latency hiding; we will elaborate on this in Section 5.4.3.2.